-Note: These provisions only apply in relation to acquittals in respect of offences alleged to have been committed on or after 15 April 1997 (Archbold 4 - 128a).
+Note: These provisions only apply in relation to acquittals in respect of offences alleged to have been committed on or after 15 April 1997.

-A certification of tainted acquittal by either a magistrates' court or the Crown Court shall be made at any time following conviction, but no later than immediately after the court sentences or otherwise deals with the convicted person (Criminal Procedure Rules 2010, Part 40).
+A certification of tainted acquittal by either a magistrates' court or the Crown Court shall be made at any time following conviction, but no later than immediately after the court sentences or otherwise deals with the convicted person.

 A prosecutor in the magistrates' court or prosecuting advocate in the Crown Court should therefore at that time be in a position to remind the court of its powers and to otherwise assist with information in relation to the original case.
 This should include the name and address of the original prosecutor and of the acquitted defendant.

-The decision to seek "certification" should be referred to the CCP/Legal Director.
+The decision to seek "certification" should be referred to the Chief Crown Prosecutor or Head of Division.

 Once the court has "certified" in accordance with section 54(2) of the Criminal Procedure and Investigations Act 1996, the prosecution may apply for the acquittal to be quashed.
 Applications must be made within 28 days of expiry of the period allowed for giving notice of appeal or for the determination of an appeal in respect of the administration of justice offence.